CodeScop/Oge-Mai-Field-Guide/balanceresources.md

 ### Stone Chest

-I'm going to keep the DESERT info available here because it's nice to be able to keep both relevant zones in mind for this resource.
+I'm going to keep some of the DESERT info available here because it's nice to be able to keep both relevant zones in mind for this resource.

 - **Sources:**
-  - Gansu Quests: Main Quest 3/Sacred Shrine (1), Main Quest 4/The Welcoming Committee (1), Main Quest 6/Waters of History (1), Main Quest 8/Dust To Dust (1-indefinite), Desert Rudakai (1), Stone Collector (1), Tougher with Tambo (3), Gansu Watering Hole Puffs (1), Protect the Body (1)
-  - Dig Quest: A Desert Exploration (1
-  - ShrineGiant Battles: Caravan (5000 words for 1)
+  - DESERT
   - Riza Quests: Main Quest 2/Attack of Opportunity (1), Main Quest 3/Remedy for a Friend (1), Main Quest 5/This Might Sting (1), Spider Bows (1)
 - **Sell price:** 100 Coins (DON'T SELL CHESTS AND ESPECIALLY NEVER NEVER SELL STONE CHESTS)
 - **Used for:**